Omaha Public Library: History

 The original Omaha Public Library opened in 1872 in the second floor of the Simpson Carriage factory at 14th & Dodge Street.
 Before 1877, the library was owned by the Omaha Library Association.
 However, in 1877, the Omaha City Council appointed a library board, which levied a tax to create Omaha Public Library.
 They immediately accepted 4,500 books from the disbanded association as a gift.

 Real estate tycoon Byron Reed donated land and his vast collection of coins, books and manuscripts to the library in the early 1890s, and in 1894, Omaha Public Library opened in its first permanent home at 18th and Harney.
 A year later, Omaha Public Library became one of the first six public libraries in the nation to create a separate children's section.
 In 1977, the library system moved its central location to the W. Dale Clark Library.

 The W. Dale Clark Library was demolished in 2022.
-Following its demolition, the library announced plans to move its central location to Central Omaha with the new Omaha Central Public Library, which is currently under construction and is planned to open in 2026.
+Following its demolition, the library announced plans to move its central location to Central Omaha with the new Omaha Central Public Library, which was completed in November 2025 and opened in April 2026.